GoogleCloudPlatform/security-response-automation/README.md

-# Cloud Threat Automation
+# Security Response Automation

-Cloud Functions to take automated actions on threat findings.
+Cloud Functions to take automated actions on threat and vulnerability findings.

+## Note

+This project is currently under development and is not yet ready for users.
+Stay tuned!

 ## Getting Started

 This repository contains libraries to perform common actions and a set of Cloud Functions that use these libraries.
-For example `revoke_external_grants.go` shows how you can revoke IAM grants that match a specific criteria.
+For example `revoke_external_grants_folders.go` shows how you can revoke IAM grants that match a specific criteria.

 ### Installing IAM revoker sample